 Some other major benefits to this terpene include improving bone density and oral health, assisting with weight loss, and it’s antifungal and antibacterial properties.
 Beta-caryophyllene is also being studied in the prevention of cancer.
 It can inhibit tumor growth, inhibit the growth of cancer cells, and induce apoptosis (programmed death/destruction of cells).

 Beta-caryophyllene combined with other cannabinoids is being researched for its effectiveness in the treatment of long-lasting and debilitating pain states.
-This combination can be used for neuropathy, muscle pain and chronic pain, because combining BCP with cannabinoids can serve as a painkiller (analgesic).
+This combination can be used for neuropathy, muscle pain and chronic pain, because combining BCP with cannabinoids can serve as a painkiller (analgesic) calming the nervous system.
 A product containing both types of compounds can be taken orally or can be applied locally and topically to target specific areas of pain.
-Much like our unique full spectrum hemp oil, which is rich in both terpenes and cannabinoids.

 In the 2014 edition of the journal Physiology and Behavior, researchers discussed the role of the CB2 receptors with regard to the treatment of anxiety and depression disorders.
 The CB2 receptor is being studied for its relationship with emotional regulation.
 As mentioned previously, beta-caryophyllene targets the CB2 receptor and is effective in both antidepressive and anxiolytic effects.